F33RNI/WAV-Spectrum-Analyser/README.md

 # 📊 WAV-Spectrum-Analyser
-### TDemonstration of the spectrum analyzer for WAV files
+### Demonstration of the spectrum analyzer for WAV files

 ![](plots/all.png)
 ![](plots/noise.png)